Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 “We obsessively looked at, in otherwise circumstances, a boring document,” Maroney says.

-Looking past the legalese and cop speak, Maroney says they noticed what seemed to be a minor discrepancy: They had documentation proving Gibson was on the scene that night, yet, for whatever reason, he wasn’t on that specific affidavit.
+Looking past the legalese and cop speak, Maroney says they noticed what seemed to be a minor discrepancy: They had documentation proving Gibson was on the scene that night, yet, for whatever reason, he wasn’t on an internal affairs report that listed the officers who were present when Mill was arrested.

 “In some cases it’s not necessarily a result of just outright corruption and wrongdoing, but it’s just sloppiness, misconduct, stupidity, not understanding the rules and policies,” Maroney says.
 “In this case, the reason it was effective for us is that not only do we find out that the arresting officer had been investigated himself by the internal affairs department [and placed on the Do Not Call list], but it was investigated by the FBI.”

 QRI got Gibson to tell his version of what happened that night, and, in a sworn affidavit, Gibson refuted Graham’s entire story.
-With Walker and Gibson’s affidavits and the prior investigation into Graham’s conduct, Mill’s team had the basis to file a post-conviction relief act petition “based on the fact that Meek appears to have been convicted due to perjured testimony, he his entitled to have that conviction vacated,” said Jordan Siev, one of Meek’s attorneys, in episode five of Free Meek.
+With Walker and Gibson’s affidavits and the prior investigation into Graham’s conduct, Mill’s team had the basis to file a post-conviction relief act petition “based on the fact that Meek appears to have been convicted due to perjured testimony, he is entitled to have that conviction vacated,” said Jordan Siev, one of Meek’s attorneys, in episode five of Free Meek.
 It proved to be a major window of hope that would’ve never opened had QRI not looked past Brinkley’s behavior and plucked at the loose ends in Mill’s past case.

 “I think [it’s] obsession and neuroses,” Maroney says of the QRI team’s work ethic.”It sounds like a joke, but it’s true.
 And the desire not to take no for an answer.”

 “It’s the kind of thinking where we’re not just doing the four things the client asks us to do, but we’re making a real effort,” he continues.
-“Like a good investigative journalists or any journalist, it’s not telling the story that the company is trying to pitch you, but finding the narrative that is the closest to the truth.”
+“Like a good investigative journalist or any journalist, it’s not telling the story that the company is trying to pitch you, but finding the narrative that is the closest to the truth.”

 Building a better system